HomeBlog › Autocross vs Track Day

 Autocross tire wear: Minimal.
 Speeds are low, heat cycles are short (60–90 second runs), and there are long rest periods between runs.
 Many drivers use their OEM street tires at autocross for years without performance-driven replacement.
 Even on a grippy 200TW tire, autocross sessions are gentle by comparison.

 Track day tire wear: Significant.
 Sustained cornering at speed generates heat that compounds across multiple sessions.
 A hard day on an abrasive concrete surface can visibly wear a set of 200TW tires.
-In our season, we spent $1,040 on tires across 4 of 6 track events — $0 on tires for autocross.
+In the example season, tires ran $1,040 across 4 of 6 track events — $0 for autocross.

 Brake wear — autocross: Negligible.
 You are braking from 50 mph, not 130 mph.
 OEM pads last much longer.

 Brake wear — track days: Meaningful.
-"Chewed through the front brakes" was the log note at Mid-Ohio — $300 in pads and inspection.
-Our season brake total: $550 across track events, $0 for autocross.
+A "chewed through the front brakes" event at Mid-Ohio runs $300 in pads and inspection.
+Brake total in the example season: $550 across track events, $0 for autocross.

 Equipment Requirements